 - 1. Adding a Course.
 Courses may be added through the end of the third week of classes of a term (second week of a half-term).
 Permission of the course instructor and the Office of Student Services is required for all courses added after a term's third week of classes (second week of a half-term) and must be processed using the late add request in Wolverine Access. - 2.
 Dropping a Course.
-Courses may be dropped through the end of the eighth week of a term (fourth week of a half-term).
+Courses may be dropped no later than Friday of the ninth week of the fall and spring/summer terms and tenth week of the winter term(fifth week of a half-term).
 Courses dropped after a term's third week of classes (second week of a half-term) require the permission of the course instructor and the Office of Student Services, and must be processed using the late drop request in Wolverine Access.
 The course grade will carry a W designation on the student's academic record.
 The fee assessment will not be reduced for courses dropped after a term's third week of classes (second week of a half-term). - 3.
 Changing a Modifier.
-A course modifier/edit (e.g., from graded to pass/fail) may be changed through the end of the eighth week of classes of a term (fourth week of a half-term).
+A course modifier/edit (e.g., from graded to pass/fail) may be changed through Friday of the ninth week of fall and spring/summer terms and tenth week of the winter term (fifth week of a half term).
 Requests submitted after the third week of classes of a term (second week of a half-term) must be submitted using the late edit request in Wolverine Access.
 Only one late edit request per course can be submitted.
 Petitions for exceptions to the change-of-election deadlines must be submitted to the College Committee on Academic Standing for consideration.
 The committee may approve a request if the student documents unusual circumstances in support of an exception.
 All requests to the Committee for exceptions should be submitted by email to cop.registrar@umich.edu.